I have an alter ego!

 where I learned all about writing and friendship.
 Then

-critique group, the Packeteers, whose support has been
+critique groups, the Packeteers and the Purples, whose support has been

 incredible

 and crucial.
-I have a wonderful husband, Jim, and three kids:
+I have a wonderful husband, Jim, three grown kids, and two grandkids.

 I love to get e-mail, so send me some, please! gayle @ gaylecallen.com